 Now we know that the Pharisees were famous for asking for signs.
-Paul even mentions this in I Corinthians 1:22, "?the Jews seek after a sign?"
-And, the Jews were primarily of the Pharisaic persuasion, if they were not Pharisees themselves.
+Paul even mentions this in I Corinthians 1:22, "the Jews seek after a sign...."
+The Jews were primarily of the Pharisaic persuasion, if they were not Pharisees themselves.
 And they asked for this sign in order to prove Messianic claims.

 Now, evil and adulterous gives us a kind of sexual idea.
 But, a better word here than adulterous is unfaithful; "An evil and unfaithful generation seeks after a sign."
 He is calling them apostates.
 They were unfaithful to the very law that they said that they were trying to uphold.

+So the Pharisees asking for a sign were showing zero faith.
+That is why He calls them an evil and adulterous generation.
+They were showing no faithfulness to God's law.
 God's law said that the way that you check out a prophet is to listen to his teachings, and if they are what God teaches in the Old Testament, then this is a person you should listen to.
-Whether he does a sign, or not, does not matter.
+Whether he does a sign or not does not matter.

 So, Jesus sent them back to their scriptures for their sign.
-He said, "If you do not get this, if you do not understand what I mean, by an evil and adulterous generation seeking after a sign, I am going to give you one!
+He said, "If you don't get this, if you don't understand what I mean by "an evil and adulterous generation seeking after a sign," I'm going to give you one!
 And that sign was given 800 years ago in the book of Jonah.
-If you will not believe Jonah, you have condemned yourself."
+If you won't believe Jonah, you have condemned yourself."

 That was the only sign that He ever gave them—out of the Old Testament.

-Now, He did give His disciples a sign later at the Mount of the Transfiguration.
+He did give His disciples a sign later at the Mount of the Transfiguration.
 And they saw!
-But, it is very interesting that He did this after they showed Him that they were faithful to God's way of Life, and God's word.
+But, it is very interesting that He did this after they showed Him that they were faithful to God's way of life, and God's Word.
 We will get to that in a little bit.